Eye color guide

 What dark brown eyes look like

-Why they are so common
+Why dark brown eyes are so common

-Dark brown vs medium brown
+Dark brown vs medium brown eyes

 Why common does not mean plain